solana-labs/solana/docs/src/cli/usage.md

             Identity of the new lockup custodian (can withdraw before lockup expires)

         --nonce <PUBKEY>
             Provide the nonce account to use when creating a nonced transaction.
 Nonced transactions are useful when a transaction requires a lengthy signing process.
 Learn more about nonced transactions at https://docs.solana.com/offline-signing/durable-nonce
-        --nonce-authority <KEYPAIR or PUBKEY>
+        --nonce-authority <KEYPAIR or PUBKEY or REMOTE WALLET PATH>
             Provide the nonce authority keypair to use when signing a nonced transaction

         --signer <BASE58_PUBKEY=BASE58_SIG>...
             Provide a public-key/signature pair for the transaction

 ARGS:
     <STAKE ACCOUNT>    Stake account for which to set Lockup